-- Vitamin K injection — Vitamin K is important for blood clotting.
+- Vitamin K injection — Vitamin K is essential for blood clotting.
 A deficiency will cause bleeding.
 Shortly after birth, your baby will receive a single Vitamin K injection intramuscularly (IM) to prevent hemorrhagic disease of the newborn.
 This condition classically presents between 24 hours and one week after birth as bleeding from the umbilicus, GI tract, skin, and circumcision sites.
-This condition can also present two weeks to 6 months after birth as a late-onset disease (1 to 20 cases/100,000 births) with 50% of cases marked by intracranial hemorrhage associated with high morbidity.
-Multiple doses of oral vitamin K in the first two months of life has not been shown as effective in preventing late-onset disease and is not recommended.
+This condition can also present two weeks to 6 months after delivery as a late-onset disease (1 to 20 cases/100,000 births), with 50% of cases marked by intracranial hemorrhage associated with high morbidity.
+Multiple doses of oral vitamin K in the first two months of life have not been shown as effective in preventing late-onset disease and are not recommended.

-- Eye Prophylaxis — Antibiotic ointment, usually Erythromycin, is placed into each eye to prevent neonatal bacterial conjunctivitis, namely gonococcal infection that can swiftly cause blindness in the newborn.
+- Eye Prophylaxis — An antibiotic ointment, usually Erythromycin, is placed in each eye to prevent neonatal bacterial conjunctivitis, namely gonococcal infection.
+This infection can quickly cause blindness in the newborn.

-- Hypoglycemia Screen — If the baby is small or large for gestational age, symptomatic (ill-appearing or jittery), or needed resuscitation at birth or if the mother has insulin-dependent diabetes, a blood glucose level will be checked to make sure baby is not hypoglycemic with low blood sugar.
-This test is done typically via a heel prick or venipuncture.
+- Hypoglycemia Screen — If the baby is small or large for gestational age, symptomatic (ill-appearing or jittery), or needed resuscitation at birth or the mother has insulin-dependent diabetes, a blood glucose level will be checked to make sure the baby is not hypoglycemic with low blood sugar.
+This test is typically done via a heel prick or venipuncture.

 - First Hepatitis B Vaccination — Early Hepatitis B immunization is recommended and is commonly done soon after birth.

-- Bilirubin Measurement — A transcutaneous bilirubin measurement is done initially by running a simple meter much like a temporal thermometer over baby's skin usually between 24 to 48 hours to measure bilirubin level to assess for risk of newborn jaundice.
-If this value is elevated, in question, or baby appears jaundiced, blood will be taken by heel prick (often during the newborn metabolic screen) for a more accurate measurement.
-Baby's care provider will plot this number on a nomogram to determine his/her level of risk, and if high, he/she will determine what type of intervention is needed.
+- Bilirubin Measurement — A transcutaneous bilirubin measurement is done initially by running a simple meter, much like a temporal thermometer, over the baby's skin, usually between 24 to 48 hours to measure bilirubin level to assess for risk of newborn jaundice.
+If this value is elevated, in question, or the baby appears jaundiced, blood will be taken by heel prick (often during the newborn metabolic screen) for a more accurate measurement.
+Your baby's care provider will plot this number on a nomogram to determine their level of risk, and if high, they will decide which type of intervention is needed.

-- Congenital Heart Disease Screen — A non-invasive pulse oximeter will be placed on baby's foot before discharge to measure baby's oxygen saturation, the amount of oxygen in the blood.
+- Congenital Heart Disease Screen — A non-invasive pulse oximeter will be placed on the baby's foot before discharge to measure the baby's oxygen saturation and the amount of oxygen in the blood.

-- Circumcision — If you have a boy, the topic of circumcision will be brought up as a procedure that is routinely done in the hospital before baby's discharge.
-For further information, please follow this circumcision link which covers this topic within BabyGearLab's Pregnancy Essentials: Third Trimester article.
+- Circumcision — If you have a boy, the topic of circumcision will be brought up as a procedure that is routinely done in the hospital before the baby's discharge.
+For further information, please follow this circumcision link, which covers this topic within BabyGearLab's Pregnancy Essentials: Third Trimester article.